 In this article, we will explain the main causes and solutions for the changed metrics.

 Your deliverability metrics can be affected based on the following reasons:

 1. Your message content changed.
-Most of the times, when customers make significant changes to their messages, deliverability rate can suffer.
+Most of the time, when customers make significant changes to their messages, the deliverability rate can suffer.
 It may be caused by the following:

 - New layout in your message

 - Advertising a new site that already has a bad reputation elsewhere